shawnduong18/ucsd-parking-dashboard/README.md

 ## The Data Challenge

-Before any analysis could happen, the data had to be cleaned — and that turned out to be the most significant engineering challenge of the project.
+Before any analysis could happen, the data had to be cleaned which turned out to be the most challenging part of this project.

+Initially I wanted to use parking data dating all the way back to 2000, however the sheer amount of data as well as the varying file formats from legacy records made the data consoloidation extremely difficult.
+I opted to reduce the scope of the data to 2019 to 2026 to make the process easier as well as keep parking trends consistent.

 The 20 source files came in **three distinct format generations**.
 The older `.xlsx` files from 2019–2022 used one sheet layout.
 A transitional format appeared in 2022–2023 with pivot table structures and seasonally named sheets.
 The newer `.xlsm` macro-enabled files from 2024 onward were redesigned entirely, with a raw `Pivot Table Data` sheet replacing the aggregated summaries.

 Each generation required its own parsing logic.
-A single unified script would try to open each file, inspect the sheet names, and route it to the correct parser — a pattern that ended up being one of the more satisfying parts of the build.
+A single unified script would try to open each file, inspect the sheet names, and route it to the correct parser.

 Beyond the format differences, the data had other issues: survey footnotes being parsed as lot IDs, space type labels like `"D ($5.00)"` that needed to be normalized to `"D"`, and numeric lot IDs from the SIO area that looked like data errors but were actually legitimate lot numbers.